NWSF Information

 Registration fee includes BCR camp fees (camping, bunkhouse, or cabin accommodations – see photos below), Friday midnight snacks, Saturday brunch, Saturday dinner, Saturday midnight snacks, and Sunday breakfast.

 For those wishing to stay on-site, accommodations at BCR include Cedar Lodge and five cabins.
 Cedar Lodge provides a common area, bathrooms, showers, and two attached bunkhouses.
-Cabins do not have bathrooms, but there is a large bathroom/shower house available for all guests.
+Cabins do not have bathrooms, but a large bathroom/shower house are available for all guests.
 Towels/linens are not provided.

 We will continue to assign the private rooms in Cedar Lodge to individuals and cabins to families or groups who are willing to share the same space.
-The private rooms and cabins are reserved on a first-come basis.
-If you are part of a group staying together in a bunkhouse or cabin, please indicate the group on the registration form under the “Special Requests”.
+The private rooms and cabins are available on a first-come, first-served basis.
+If you are part of a group staying together in a cabin, please indicate the group on the registration form under the “Special Requests” section.

 Tents and small campers may be set up along the edges of the observing field or in other open areas on the BCR grounds.
 There is a very limited amount of room for larger RVs – please let us know if you are bringing an RV.
 There are no RV electrical hookups.